 - Seating for those with special needs will be available in Sunken Garden.
 Please note that seating will be in the sun; guests may prefer to wear sunscreen, a hat, and/or long sleeves.
 Only one person from a party may sit with the person requiring special seating.
 If any guests have difficulty walking, it would be to their advantage to bring a wheelchair.
 The University does not provide wheelchairs for rental.

-Degree candidate seating will be determined based on the number of applicants from the various colleges and schools.
-Seating layouts for the Undergraduate and Graduate Commencement ceremonies will be available in Spring 2019.
+Degree candidate seating will be determined based on the number of applicants from the various colleges and schools (a seating chart will be posted in April 2020).

 - Degree candidates will be divided by college and school.

 - As you enter Sunken Garden, Commencement staff will direct you to your seat.
 Empty spaces are not allowed, and once in a row, you may not move to another seat.

 - You should remain standing until the conclusion of the National Anthem.

 - If you have a special need that prevents you from using steps or walking the distance between your line-up area and Sunken Garden, notify Tanya Salvini, Commencement Coordinator in the Office of the Registrar (email@example.com, 310/338-1945), to make alternate arrangements.